The Inbetweeners Movie: Soundtrack

+The film's soundtrack consisted of 27 songs with ten of them being written by Mike Skinner, who composed the film score.
+The rest of the album accompanied songs from Kesha, Calvin Harris, Yolanda Be Cool amongst others, and also included dialogues from the film.
+It was released through Sony Music on 22 August 2011.

 Production

 A first draft for The Inbetweeners Movie was completed before the third series was even written.
 The story remained mostly similar besides small changes such as a scene in which Jay hires a motorbike, pretending he knows how to ride it, but failing by crashing into a wall.
 This scene was removed during the writing process for the third series as the pair needed a humorous way to open the episode and thought the motor bike scene would be better suited to the episode than the movie.

 Principal photography took place in the United Kingdom (London, West Sussex), Magaluf, and Malia, Crete.
-A YouTube video shows the lads walking down the Malia Strip, walking past popular clubs 'Corkers', the strip club 'GoGo Lap Dancing Club' and 'Candy Club'.
-The Interiors of the empty club where Neil shows off his dance moves were shot in Infernos night club on Clapham High Street, London.
+A YouTube video shows the lads walking down the Malia Strip, past popular clubs 'Corkers', the strip club 'GoGo Lap Dancing Club' and 'Candy Club'.
+The interiors of the empty club where Neil shows off his dance moves were shot in Infernos night club on Clapham High Street, London.